mr-ravin/refkeys/README.md

 pip install refkeys
 ```

-##### Note: Please do use this software at your own risks!!!
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!
-The developer, author, creator of this algorithm & program is not liable for any damages (if happened) using this program.
-Please use other solutions for sharing very secret information, this program is made for general use cases only, don't use it for sensitive work.